The Canary Islands

 To the “luxury traveller” Tenerife is usually the first port of call, given the level of properties and opportunities for touring and activities (the volcano and Spain’s highest peak Mount Teide, beautiful old villages such as Garachico, stargazing or astrotourism, sailing the waters with whales and dolphins, waters ports and back inland the UNESCO site of La Laguna etc).
 However, all the islands offer unique experiences, and anyone considering visiting the islands should let us know exactly what they are looking for, so we can cater perfectly to their interests and tastes.

 Currently we are only recommending the islands as a destination manly for only two periods of the year:

-i) during the Spring break in the US when travels are seeking to combine island and beach life with culture and fun activities.
+i) during the Spring break in the US when travelers are seeking to combine island and beach life with culture and fun activities.
 It’s simply not warm enough in the Balearic Islands in March.

 ii) In the months of July and August when, surprisingly, the tourism from northern Europe drops and Spaniards roam the islands in greater numbers.
 And for families in particular, looking for some island fun, hotels tend to be much better value at this time of year.